barnybug-archive/finite/README.md

         actions:
         - speak('Alarm activated')

-These callbacks are called on the 'callback' object passed when to a World.
+These callbacks are called on the 'callback' object passed when make_world.

 A yaml file may list multiple automaton::